Orofacial Myofunctional Therapy

-Myofunctional Therapy is a neurological re-education and re-pattening of the oral, facial and oropharyngeal (back of the throat) muscles.
-Which means that through repetition you train your muscles and nerves new patterns of behaviour.
-It consists of a series of customised exercises to educate the muscles of the face and mouth to restore their proper function.
+Myofunctional Therapy is a neurological re-education and re-patterning of the oral, facial and oropharyngeal (back of the throat) muscles.
+It consists of a series of customised exercises, to educate the muscles of the face and mouth to restore their proper function.
+Through repetition, you train your muscles and nerves to follow new patterns of behaviour.
 We work with both adults and children to help correct function.

 Aims Of Myofunctional Therapy

-There are four main aims to successful treatment of Myofunctional Therapy.
+The four main aims to successful treatment of Myofunctional Therapy are to:

--To have correct resting posture of the tongue on the roof of the mouth.
+- have correct resting posture of the tongue on the roof of the mouth

--To have the mouth closed and good lip seal.
+- have the mouth closed and good lip seal

 Would I benefit from Myofunctional Therapy?

-- Having a tongue tie or having a tongue tie release.
+- Having a tongue tie or tongue tie release planned.

-The first appointment is an in-depth assessment and a base line of function is assessed.
-An individual programme is tailored to meet needs.
-The exercises are not difficult but need to be done everyday with exercise progression weekly.
+The first appointment is an in-depth assessment so that a base line of function can be assessed.
+An individual programme is then created for you or your child that is tailored to meet your specific needs.
+The exercises are not difficult but need to be done every day and they change as the programme progresses.
 Improvements in function are then monitored throughout the course.